moorepants/learn-multibody-dynamics/motion.rst

    {}^N\bar{v}^{C} = & \dot{q}_1\hat{n}_x - \dot{q}_2 \hat{n}_z \times -r\hat{n}_y \\
    {}^N\bar{v}^{C} = & \dot{q}_1\hat{n}_x - \dot{q}_2 r \hat{n}_x

-Applying the nonholonomic constraint and knowing that  :math:`{}^N\bar{v}^{G} = 0` gives us this scalar constraint equation:
+Applying the motion constraint and knowing that :math:`{}^N\bar{v}^{G} = 0` gives us this scalar constraint equation:

 .. math::

    \dot{q}_1 - \dot{q}_2 r = 0

-This is a scalar nonholonomic constraint equation that ensures rolling without slip.
+This is a scalar constraint equation that ensures rolling without slip and involves the time derivatives of the coordinates.
+It is integrable and thus actually a holonomic constraint, i.e. :math:`q_1 - q_2 r = 0`.
+General rolling without slip in three dimensions will be nonholonomic.
 Take care to calculate the relative velocities of the two points fixed in each of the bodies in rolling contact that are located at the contact point at that *instance of time*.

 .. todo:: Exercise to calculate the constraint if the plane has a horizontal velocity.